tKeithSW/dijkstraJava/README.md

 # dijkstraJava
-Dijkstra's algorithm implementation using Java
+Dijkstra's algorithm implementation using Java <br />
+Based on an alogirthm and data structures assignment